dayothompson/Big-Data/README.md

 ## Background

-In this assignment you will put your ETL skills to the test.
 Many of Amazon's shoppers depend on product reviews to make a purchase.
 Amazon makes these datasets publicly available.
 However, they are quite large and can exceed the capacity of local machines to handle.
 One dataset alone contains over 1.5 million rows; with over 40 datasets, this can be quite taxing on the average local computer.
-Your first goal for this assignment will be to perform the ETL process completely in the cloud and upload a DataFrame to an RDS instance.
+Your first goal for this project will be to perform the ETL process completely in the cloud and upload a DataFrame to an RDS instance.
 The second goal will be to use PySpark or SQL to perform a statistical analysis of selected data.

-There are two levels to this homework assignment.
+There are two levels to this project.
 The second level is optional but highly recommended.

 1. Create DataFrames to match production-ready tables from two big Amazon customer review datasets.
 2. Analyze whether reviews from Amazon's Vine program are trustworthy.